Halila2727/webDevFinal/README.md

 # Joke API: Jokes by Category

 ## About
 This project is a fully functional CRUD app that utilizes the Joke API (`https://v2.jokeapi.dev/`) to deliver a joke from a category of user's choice.
+There is also a feature for searching for jokes using keywords.
 It also stores all the jokes in a table for the user to be able to view it.

 ## Prerequisites
 * **Install PostgreSQL (Postgres):** required to run the database
 * **Node.js**
+* **npm**

 ## Setup
-After cloning the repository and installing the dependencies,
+After cloning the repository and installing the dependencies(`npm install`),

 **Create a `.env` file in the root directory with the following variables:**
 ```bash